- Overview

 Supply chain sabotage is sometimes done unintentionally in the form of elements that do not meet current security standards or intentionally as part of a covert effort to facilitate a future attack.

-Attacks can come through software updates or “patches,” which are downloaded by the energy company, or through firmware that bad actors can manipulate to include malicious codes for exploitation at a later date.
+Attacks can come through software updates or “patches,” which are downloaded by the energy company, or through firmware that bad actors can manipulate to include malicious code for exploitation at a later date.

 What makes cybersecurity challenging within the energy industry?